McDonald's faces complaints in Europe over franchise terms

 The national competition agencies can impose fines up to 10 percent of a company's global turnover for breaches of antitrust rules as well as ordering them to stop unfair practices.

-(Reporting by Foo Yun Chee; editing by Philip Blenkinsop and Jane Merriman)
+(Reporting by Foo Yun Chee; Editing by Philip Blenkinsop and Mark Potter)

 - Reuters